Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: The complete invariant WMI for all clouds

-If the matrix $\cov(A)$ has some equal eigenvalues, $\WMI(A)$ can be made smaller by choosing bases only for subspaces of eigenvectors that have the same eigenvalue.
+If $\cov(A)$ has some equal eigenvalues, $\WMI(A)$ can be made smaller by choosing bases only for subspaces of eigenvectors with the same eigenvalue.

-\begin{theorem}[completeness of $\WMI$] \textbf{(a)} Any clouds $A,B\subset\R^n$ are related by orientation-preserving isometry if and only if there is a bijection $\WMI(A)\to\WMI(B)$ preserving all weights or, equivalently, some matrices $P\in\WMI(A)$, $Q\in\WMI(B)$ are related by re-ordering of columns.
-So $\WMI(A)$ is a complete invariant of a cloud $A$ up to orientation-preserving isometry or rigid motion.
+\begin{thm}[completeness of $\WMI$] \textbf{(a)} Any clouds $A,B\subset\R^n$ are related by rigid motion (orientation-preserving isometry) if and only if there is a bijection $\WMI(A)\to\WMI(B)$ preserving all weights or, equivalently, some matrices $P\in\WMI(A)$, $Q\in\WMI(B)$ are related by re-ordering of columns.
+So $\WMI(A)$ is a complete invariant of $A$ up to rigid motion.

 \textbf{(b)} Any mirror reflection $f:A\to B$ induces a bijection $\WMI(A)\to\WMI(B)$ respecting their weights and changing the sign of the last row of every matrix.
-This pair of $\WMI$s is a complete invariant of $A$ up to isometry including reflections. \end{theorem} \begin{proof} \textbf{(a)} As in the proof of Theorem~\ref{thm:PCI_completeness}, let the centers $\bar A,\bar B$ coincide with the origin $0$.
+This pair of $\WMI$s is a complete invariant of $A$ up to isometry including reflections. \end{thm} \begin{proof} \textbf{(a)} As in the proof of Theorem~\ref{thm:PCI_completeness}, let the centers $\bar A,\bar B$ coincide with the origin $0\in\R^n$.
 Given an orientation-preserving isometry $f:\R^n\to\R^n$ mapping $A$ to $B$, any ordered sequence $p_1,\dots,p_{n-1}\in A$ maps to $f(p_1),\dots,f(p_{n-1})\in B$.
 Since $f$ is a linear map preserving all scalar products and lengths of vectors, we conclude that